OpenCTI-Platform/docs/docs/usage/import-files.md

 In order to initiate file imports, users must possess the requisite [capability](../administration/users.md): "Upload knowledge files."
 This capability ensures that only authorized users can contribute and manage knowledge files within the OpenCTI platform, maintaining a controlled and secure environment for data uploads.

+**Max confidence level**

+As explained in this [page](https://docs.opencti.io/latest/usage/reliability-confidence/), it is important to set a max confidence level for your users in order to be able to create, update or delete knowledge.

 !!! warning "Deprecation warning"

     Using the `ImportDocument` connector to parse CSV file is now disallowed as it produces inconsistent results.